axtk/groundstate/README.md

 You could notice the `false` parameter of `useStore()` in `PlusButton` in the example above.
 This is a way to tell the hook not to re-render the component when the store gets updated.
 Unlike `Display`, `PlusButton` doesn't use the `counter` value, so it doesn't need to track the store updates.

 Apart from a boolean value, the second parameter of `useStore()` can also be a function of `(nextState, prevState)` returning a boolean, allowing for subtler fine-tuning of responsiveness to store updates.
+For more details, see [Filtering store updates](#filtering-store-updates).

 ### Store provider